 If you find yourself chasing expired documentation from contractors and cross-checking safety orientation dates, then it’s probably time to consider online contractor management software.
-Online systems give you the ability to pre-approve contract companies before they can add their workers to your online induction.
+Online systems give you the ability to pre-approve contract companies before they can add their workers to your online orientation.
 Everyone arrives on site ready to hit the ground running.

 Contractor management software has several key benefits compared to traditional training methods.
 Online training is self-paced, with the ability to repeat and revisit course information, ensuring that no workers are left behind.
-Traditional inductions include quizzes only at the end of a course, while online training has quizzes at the end of each course chapter, improving retention rates among workers.
+Traditional orientations include quizzes only at the end of a course, while online training has quizzes at the end of each course chapter, improving retention rates among workers.
 Contractor management software is also more flexible, allowing for an easy to customize mix of generic and site-specific content.
 Contractor management is a huge part of any project and digital tools now allow you to achieve higher levels of productivity and efficiency than ever before.